rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

-# React Suite 5 new features and upgrade guide

-It has been a year since the first version of React Suite v4.
-In this year or so, v4 has iterated a total of 30 versions, adding many new features, and more and more developers are starting to use React Suite , And participate in function development and improvement.
-There are also developers who have always provided us with valuable suggestions.
-We thank you again and hope that we will move forward together in the future so that React Suite can serve more developers.
+# New Features v5 and Migration from v4

-The purpose of React Suite v5 is to improve the accessibility and scalability of components.
-The new features and upgrade guide will be introduced in detail below.
+The accessibility and scalability of components are improved in React Suite 5.
+The following will introduce in detail the new features and how to upgrade from `4.x` to `5.0`.

 ## Major changes ✨